olegranmo/Plug-and-Play-Collaboration-Between-Specialized-Tsetlin-Machines/README.md

 This project introduces plug-and-play teaming of specialized Tsetlin machines (TMs), fostering collaboration.
 * The collaboration relies on the ability of TMs to specialize and assess their confidence.
 * When teaming up, the TMs that are most confident step in and make decisions, relieving those less confident.
 In this manner, the team becomes significantly more competent than the members alone.
+* As a demonstration, the project implements four TM specializations:
+- Histogram of Gradients;
+- Adaptive Thresholding w/10x10 convolution;
+- Color Thermometers w/3x3 convolution; and
+- Color Thermometers w/4x4 convolution.
-* Evaluating the team performance on Fashion-MNIST, CIFAR-10, and CIFAR-100, reporting a percentage increase of two points for Fashion-MNIST, twelve points for CIFAR-10, and nine points for CIFAR-100.
+* A team of four TMs increases accuracy on Fashion-MNIST by two percentage points, accuracy on CIFAR-10 by , and nine points for CIFAR-100.

 In conclusion, the team-based approach sets the new state-of-the-art performance for TMs across the three datasets.